-My name is Paul Schaub, I am a free software developer and computer science student from Germany.
+My name is Paul Schaub, I am a free software developer with a M.Sc. in Computer Science from Germany.

 I’m working on some free software projects in my spare time.
 In my opinion free software is very important to a free society, since only free software give the user freedom and control over the machine they are using.

 This project started as part of my bachelors thesis. smack-omemo is an implementation of OMEMO encryption for the XMPP library Smack.
 I chose this as the topic of my bachelors thesis, since I’m very interested in cryptography and I believe, that using strong encryption is necessary for a functional democracy.
 Implementing this functionality is my political activism against the growing surveillance state.

 The project is split into two parts.
 First there is smack-omemo, which encapsulates the XMPP logic and stanza elements.
 This module does not contain any code related to the double ratchet algorithm as used in the Signal protocol, which OMEMO is based on.
 Instead it defines some interfaces and abstract methods.